Wagnerian (horse)

-Wagnerian (Japanese: ワグネリアン, 10 February 2015 - 5 January 2022) was a Japanese Thoroughbred racehorse.
+Wagnerian (ワグネリアン, Wagunerian) was a Japanese Thoroughbred racehorse.
 He was one of the best two-year-olds in Japan in 2017 when he was unbeaten in three races including the Grade 3 Tokyo Sports Hai Nisai Stakes.
 In the following spring he was defeated in his first two starts of the year but then recorded his biggest win in the Tokyo Yushun (Japanese Derby).
 On his only subsequent appearance of 2018 he won the Kobe Shimbun Hai.
 Wagnerian failed to win in 2019 but finished third in both the Osaka Hai and the Japan Cup.

 Background

 Wagnerian is a bay horse with no white markings bred in Hokkaido, Japan at the Northern Farm by his owner Makoto Kaneko.
 During his racing career he was trained by Yasuo Tomomichi.

 He was from the eighth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Wagnerian's dam Miss Encore, who won one race from nine attempts died in September 2018 as a result of injuries sustained in the Hokkaido earthquake.
 She was a daughter of Broad Appeal, an American-bred mare who was imported to Japan and won several good races on dirt.
 Broad Appeal was descended from the Irish broodmare Royal Meage, the ancestor of many major winners including Dancer's Image, Habitat and Suave Dancer.